Turin Massacre (1864): Tombstone in Piazza San Carlo

 In December 1999, the city of Turin placed a plaque in Piazza San Carlo in memory of the victims.

 IN THIS SQUARE / ON SEPTEMBER 21 AND 22, 1864 / 52 CITIZENS / OF TURIN DIED / AND 187 WERE INJURED, / VICTIMS OF THE REPRESSION / OF PROTEST / DEMONSTRATIONS / FOR THE TRANSFER / OF THE CAPITAL OF ITALY / FROM TURIN TO FLORENCE.

 THE MUNICIPALITY / PLACED ON 4-XII-1999.

-The numbers given in the plaque seem to be taken from the first version of Dr. Rizzetti's report included in the municipal inquiry: in fact, he indicated a number of 52 total deaths in the events in Piazza San Carlo and Piazza Castello; the number 187 was the number he initially reported for the total number of dead and injured.
+The plaque's figure of 52 deaths reflects the first version of Dr. Rizzetti's report (completed October 10), which likely combined incomplete data from both piazzas.
+However, Rizzetti's final report, completed in November and cited in the article body, documented 15 deaths on September 21 and 47 on September 22, totaling 62.
+The municipal authorities selected the earlier, lower figure for the plaque, resulting in historical underrepresentation of the casualties.

 150th anniversary

 On September 22, 2014, the Turin City Council commemorated the 150th anniversary of the incident.